 Visas assistance companies

-If you find it easier to use a visa processing company, Secret Compass teammates have successfully used The Visa Machine and TravCour to procure visas.
+If you find it easier to use a visa processing company, Secret Compass teammates have successfully used visa assistance companies to procure visas.
 Companies like this charge their fee on top of visa fees and are useful if you’re busy.
 They often send a courier to collect your passport from you, deliver it to and collect it from the embassy in question, then return it to you via courier complete with visa.
 Not all visas can be acquired this way so check everything in advance.

-Do you need a visa for Afghanistan?
-Secret Compass will supply each teammate with a Letter of Invitation, to support your visa application.
+Secret Compass will supply each expedition teammate with a Letter of Invitation, to support your visa application.
 You may also need to provide utility bills, flight confirmation and draft itineraries.
 You will also require a Tajikistan visa (multiple-entry tourist visa – see below) with a GBAO permit attached.
 We advise allowing at least two months to arrange both visas.
 Secret Compass will request details such as a passport scan in advance to help us process your Letter of Invitation.
-This is relevant for our Wakhan Corridor: Connecting the Pamirs expedition.

-Do you need a visa for Burma?
 Citizens of Brunei, Cambodia, Indonesia, Laos, Philippines, Thailand and Vietnam do not require a visa.
 Most other nationalities who enter through Yangon, Nay Pyi Taw or Mandalay airports can apply in advance for an e-visa.
 This is only issued within three months of travel but applications are usually processed quickly.
 You will need a digital copy of a recent passport photograph that exactly matches their required dimensions (this may take some editing).
-This is relevant for our Armenia: Fables, Myths and Legends expedition.

-Do you need a visa for the DRC?
-Secret Compass will provide detailed instructions on how to submit your visa application directly to Virunga National Park national park (this is relevant for our DRC: The Volcanoes of Virunga expedition).
-You will also require a multiple-entry Rwandan visa, see below.
+For our DRC: Virunga expedition, Secret Compass will provide detailed instructions on how to submit your visa application directly to Virunga National Park national park.
+You will also require a multiple-entry Rwandan visa, see below, and a single-entry Ugandan visa.

-Do you need a visa for Egypt?
 In 2015, the Egyptian government announced that all tourists will require a visa in advance, regardless of their nationality.
 They later reversed this decision until they put an e-visa system in place.
 Presently, visas are available on arrival for some nationalities but we advise everyone who is able to apply in advance to do so in case new restrictions are brought in again.
-This is relevant for our Sinai, Egypt: Nomadic Desert Crossing expedition.

-Do you need a visa for Gabon?
 Citizens of all countries except Morocco, Mauritania and Tunisia require a visa.
 Gabon recently introduced e-visas or apply through your local embassy.
 You will need proof of a hotel reservation which will be provided by Secret Compass.
-This is relevant for our Gabon: A Tale of Two Rivers packrafting expedition.

-Do you need a visa for Iran?
 For British citizens, the Iranian visa application is a two-stage process.
 Initially you must fill in a Visa Reference Number Request, stating your intended itinerary and trip dates and nominating an embassy or consulate to collect your visa at.
-Occasionally you may be asked to provide a CV in addition.
+Occasionally you may be asked to provide a CV or links to social media profiles in addition.
 If you are travelling on the Secret Compass Lut Desert Traverse expedition, we will then submit this request to the MFA in Tehran on your behalf.
 Women should provide passport photos with a suitable hair covering.
 Once your Visa Reference Number Request is approved, you need to go to your nominated embassy or consulate to collect the visa in your passport.

 The embassy in London in March 2016 started issuing visas for British nationals.
 You have to attend the embassy in person.
-Citizens of the USA and Canada may have more barriers to applying for an Iranian visa but it is by no means impossible.
+Citizens of the USA and Canada may have more barriers to applying for an Iranian visa but it is by no means impossible although they should be accompanied at all times in Iran by a government approved guide.
 Israeli citizens are banned from entering Iran and any traveller with an Israeli immigration stamp may be refused a visa.
 Some nationalities are eligible for a visa on arrival, however this is never guaranteed and we recommend team members apply for visas in advance for peace of mind.
-This is relevant for our Iran: Lut Desert Traverse expedition.

-Do you need a visa for Kurdistan?
 14-day visas are available on arrival at Erbil airport for UK, EU and Australian citizens.
 These are valid for visitors staying within Kurdistan only and are not valid in other parts of Iraq.
-This is relevant for our Kurdistan: The Secret Peaks of Iraq expedition.

-Do you need a visa for Madagascar?
 Most nationalities require a visa.
 A 30-day tourist visa is available on arrival at Antananarivo airport.
-This is relevant for our Epic Madagascar Peak to Sea Challenge expedition.

-Do you need a visa for Panama?
-For our Darien Gap expedition: British nationals do not require a visa for stays of less than 90 days but must have a return or onward ticket and the equivalent of US$500 or a credit card.
-This is relevant for our Panama: Mysteries of the Darien Gap expedition.
+British nationals do not require a visa for stays of less than 90 days but must have a return or onward ticket and the equivalent of US$500 or a credit card.

 Russia: Far East (for Kamchatka expedition)

-Do you need a visa for Russia’s Kamchatka peninsula?
 Most nationalities require a tourist visa.
 Our local partners will arrange a tourist/hotel voucher which you can then use to apply for your Russian visa.
 We will need to know your dates and location of entry into/ exit from Russia and any other cities you are visiting outside of our Kamchatka expedition itinerary.
-British nationals must submit biometric data on application so you will need to go in person to the visa processing centre ((Russian visa services are outsourced to VFS Global and aren’t dealt with by the embassies themselves).
+British nationals must submit biometric data on application so you will need to go in person to the visa processing centre (Russian visa services are outsourced to VFS Global and aren’t dealt with by the embassies themselves).
 During busy periods, the application centre may refuse to issue visas more than three months in advance of travel.
-This is relevant for our Kamchatka: Land of Fire and Ice expedition.

 Russia: Siberia (for Nenets expedition)